09:00

 Navigating Digital Management Systems 14:10–15:00

-This session provides a deep look into how intelligent customers select, implement, and develop digital management systems which support performance for the whole organisation as well as the quality function, including the kind of new AI quality tools that you can expect.
+This session explores how intelligent customers select, implement, and develop digital management systems which support performance for the whole organisation as well as the quality function, including the kind of new AI quality tools that you can expect.
 This session will be provided by software provider Q-Hub, but will be applicable to anyone considering implementation or upgrading digital quality management and compliance systems in any context.

 15:00